skymaiden/making-breaking/_posts/2021-02-20-lets-make-a-bra-tester.md

 ## Step 2: Cut the fabric

-Fold the fabric, line up the DOGS correctly, and cut out the pattern pieces (both layers at the same time).
+Fold the fabric, line up the DOGS arrows in the Direction of Greatest Stretch, and cut out the pattern pieces (both layers at the same time).
 We cut mirrored to get pieces for the left and right sides.<br>

 <img src="https://res.cloudinary.com/duckgoesoink/image/upload/v1613921697/IMG_1229_buxd86.jpg" alt="" width="500" />
 <small><em>We really don't need that much fabric, and playing tetris with pattern pieces means less waste!
 Just keep the DOGS correct.</em></small>